Skip to main content

 Does it collect any data?

-No. Zero telemetry, no network calls, no account.
-Runs entirely offline.
-The full source code is on GitHub for anyone to audit.
+No. Zero telemetry, no network calls, runs entirely offline.
+Settings are encrypted at rest.
+Full source on GitHub.

 Yes.
-Set a full battery notification at 80-90% and unplug before reaching 100%.
-This helps extend your battery's lifespan over time.
+Set a full charge alert at 80% and unplug before 100%.
+This reduces wear on lithium-ion cells over time.

 Quick feedback